YeisonHunt/f_dbs/README.md

 Run the script pos.sh with the vpn activated

+OR ---

+use pg dump and pg restore with dbveaer (not confirmed)

 ### SQL Server

 Install sqlcmd on ubuntu with the script or in mac with the command